Emmarose987/SQL-Employee-Data/README.md

 -Data Analysis

-*Tasks*
+*Tasks:*

-Use the information you have to create a table schema for each of the six CSV files.
+-Use the information you have to create a table schema for each of the six CSV files.

-Import each CSV file into the corresponding SQL table.
+-Import each CSV file into the corresponding SQL table.

+-List first name, last name, and hire date for employees who were hired in 1986.

+-List the manager of each department with the following information: department number, department name, the manager's employee number, last name, first name.